How to Prevent and Treat Dry Sockets

 • Have a history of dry socket

-Patients who are even at high risk for dry socket can still prevent it by following the recommended post-op instructions given by your oral surgeon.
-You should use oral antibiotics or antiseptic solutions, if they are given to you, after surgery.
+Patients who are even at high risk for dry socket can still prevent it by following the recommended post-op instructions given by your oral surgeon, especially important after upper jaw extractions that require specific sinus precaution postoperative instructions.
+You should use oral antibiotics or antiseptic solutions, if they are given to you, after surgery, and follow guidance on how to stop bleeding after getting a tooth pulled to protect the forming blood clot.
 Things patients should not do after surgery include:

 • No rinsing or spitting for 24 hours